Best Virtual Reality Headsets For iPhones

 Unfortunately, there aren't as many VR apps for iOS as there are for Cardboard.
 According to Google, there are more than 1,000 virtual reality apps in its Play store.
 But searching for VR apps on iTunes has relatively few results.
-The games review site WeArVR.com lists nearly three times as many Android apps as iOS apps, and searching for "VR" in the Google Play store yields nearly twice as many results as searching for apps on iTunes.
+The games review site WeArVR.com lists nearly twice as many Android apps as iOS apps, for example.

-Other big-name apps have been slow coming to iOS.
-For example, YouTube finally got virtual reality support on the iPhone in May—a full year after the Android version.
+And some big-name apps have been slow coming to iOS.
+For example, YouTube finally got virtual reality support on the iPhone a full year after the Android version.

-There are problems on the hardware side, as well for iPhone users.
+There are problems on the hardware side as well.
 Some VR apps require the use of a button or a remote controller in order to interact with the game.
-But only a few VR headsets actually have buttons.
+But only a few VR headsets actually have buttons, and iPhone users can't use external controllers the way that Android users can.

 So what should you do?
 Say that you're not willing to wait for Apple to come out with its own virtual reality device, or limit yourself only to apps that have look-to-activate functionality.
 Your options then include getting a headset that has a button, or an open-sided headset that allows you to touch the smartphone screen instead.
 Luckily we have some choices below.

-To use these headsets, first download the Google Cardboard app from the Apple App Store, (yes, even if you have an iPhone), tap the three-dot settings button at top right, select "Switch viewer" and point your phone's camera at the Google Cardboard QR Code that came with the device.
+To use these headsets, first download the Google Cardboard app from the Apple App Store, tap the three-dot settings button at top right, select "Switch viewer" and point your phone's camera at the Google Cardboard QR Code that came with the device.
 That will tell your phone how to adjust the picture so it looks right with your headset's lenses.
 Then download and run any apps you can find that work with iOS.

 Here are some headsets for you to try.
 And note: They all work with Android phones as well, in case you have a multi-phone household.